- What are your consulting room hours?

 Hours will vary for consulting dependent on the number of surgical procedures to be performed in Hospital on the same day.

-Panorama Orthopaedics has two locations for consulting – one in Bathurst and one in Lithgow.
+Panorama Orthopaedics has three locations for consulting – one in Bathurst, one in Lithgow and one in Mudgee.

 Panorama Orthopaedics Bathurst – 73 Keppel Street, Bathurst (opposite the library)

-Panorama Orthopaedics Lithgow – Lithgow Hospital Medical Centre
+Panorama Orthopaedics Lithgow – Specialist Rooms Lithgow Hospital

 Panorama Orthopaedics Mudgee – Mudgee Medical Centre, 145 Church Street Mudgee